2025 February Dates Coming Soon

 Enjoy a full day trekking Rumiñahui Volcano

-Join us as we explore Quito, one of the best preserved historic cities in the Americas.
-We will make our way to higher elevation as we head up to the hacienda situated near Cotopaxi Volcano.
+Join us as we explore Quito, one of the best-preserved historic cities in the Americas.
+We will make our way to a higher elevation as we head up to the hacienda situated near Cotopaxi Volcano.
 Spend some time in the Andean Mountains and down in an extinct volcanic crater.
 We will have amazing views of Cotopaxi, which stands at an elevation of over 15,000 feet.
+We will mountain bike down the side of this active volcano.
 Nearby is Limpiopungo Lake which is a wetland with amazing birdlife conservation.
 Our time here will be relaxing yet exhilarating.
 It is a great blend of adventure and history with a visit to a simpler time.

 Day 1: Welcome to Quito!